DeanDodds/milestoneproject4/TESTING.md

 |:--:|
 | <b>Footer with social media links</b>|

-18. As a site user, I want to easily find contact details.
-Get in touch if i need too and find opening hour.
+18. As a site user, I want to easily find contact details, so I can get in touch if I need to and to find out the opening hours.
 *  The contact us page is clearly linked in the navigation bar.
 On this page it has an enquiry form and all other contact information.
 The opening times are listed here too.

 ![Contact Form ](/designdocumentation/screenshots/userstories/us18.png) |